-While working on ACT X – 12 Years 345 Days, fond memories of Madonna’s Confessions On A Dance Floor era popped into my head completely out of the blue.
+While working on my story, fond memories of Madonna’s Confessions On A Dance Floor era popped into my head completely out of nowhere.
 That album was released on November 9, 2005.
-I was living in Portland, Oregon, and it was a year after I began writing The First Transfiguration – For Inspiration – Madonna and Chris.
+I was living in Portland, Oregon, and it was a year after I began writing Madonna and Chris.

-It had never dawned on me before but Madonna must have begun working on that album around the same time that I presented the first rough draft of Madonna and Chris to one of her fansites in the UK back in 2004.
-Considering the fact that the first chapter began in the early 1980s and talked about how her music and the dance floor had basically saved my life back in those days, I could have very easily titled my story, Confessions On A Dance Floor.
+It had never dawned on me before, but Madonna must have begun working on that album when I presented the first rough draft to one of her fansites in the UK in 2004.
+Because the first chapter started in the early 1980s and talked about how her music and the dance floor had saved my life, I could have very easily titled my story Confessions On A Dance Floor.

-The Confessions Tour kicked off in Inglewood, California on May 21, 2006, and I saw the show on June 5 and 6, 2006, in Fresno, California.
+The Confessions Tour kicked off in Inglewood, California, on May 21, 2006, and I saw the show in Fresno, California, on June 5 and 6, 2006.
+I decided to revisit the show on June 5.

-What blew my mind the most was the fact that the author decided to use that image as the thumbnail.
+What blew my mind the most was the author’s decision to use that image as the thumbnail.
 It was so strange!
 (Click on the following image to watch the video.)

-Our encounter of the fourth kind took place at 1:09:18 during the song Let It Will Be, which the author used for the thumbnail of the video.
+Our encounter of the fourth kind occurred at 1:09:18 during the song Let It Will Be, which the author used for the video’s thumbnail.

 I’m hung up